tRPC

 You'll notice we use superjson as data transformer.
 This makes it so that your data types are preserved when they reach the client, so if you for example send a Date object, the client will return a Date and not a string which is the case for most APIs.

-This file defines the context that is passed to your tRPC procedures.
-Context is data that all of your tRPC procedures will have access to, and is a great place to put things like database connections, authentication information, etc. In ogp-starter-kit we use two functions, to enable using a subset of the context when we do not have access to the request object.
+This file also defines the context that is passed to your tRPC procedures.
+Context is data that all of your tRPC procedures will have access to, and is a great place to put things like authentication information.

 This is where you define the routes and procedures of your API.
 By convention, you create separate routers for related procedures.